LENS-Lab-AI/Interview/topics/Diffusion/1_foundations.md

 ---

-## why we cannot maximize MLE directly?
+## Why we cannot maximize MLE directly?
 **T:** Deep

 **A:**